Our classes are designed to give you a well-rounded publishing education — the best of everything you’d get from an in-person event, all from home.

-The following classes are included with the Full Library.
+The following classes are included with your membership.
+Ready?
+Join Now.

 For so many creative people, “branding,” “marketing,” and “promotion” are bad words.
 Many view these things as chores or barriers to expressing your true self.
 This class will change how you perceive the online world, and expand your understanding of how to effectively represent yourself and your work!
 Taught by Laura Barbiea, social media manager at Alloy Entertainment (a publisher), this class will discuss strategies for reaching the fans you already have and ways you can connect with other like-minded artists in the writing community.

 Writing A Manuscript That Gets and Keeps Everyone’s Attention — Linda Camacho (Prospect Agency)

 Manuscripts are vetted at so many levels.
 They pass from the eyes of agents to editors to marketing to sales, and while there are some variables outside of the writer’s control, craft is not one of them.
 In the end, publishing folks seek the same thing: A good story.
 Every good story has certain key elements that I looked for as as a marketer at Random House and even now as an agent.
 If the manuscript falters on any of these counts, it’s a pass.
 In this workshop, I’ll talk about several key story fundamentals that not only grab an agent or editor’s attention, but that of the acquisitions board as well.

 Marketing 101 — Jalissa Corrie, Lee & Low Books

 Even if you don’t have a book deal, an agent, or a completed manuscript, it’s never too early to prepare yourself for the moment you become an author.
 From networking at events to establishing web presence, this talk will highlight what you can do now to help build your platform, audience, and readership.